ryuryu-ymj/mannot/src/mark.typ

   /// This tag can be used to query the marked element.
   /// -> none | label
   tag: none,
-  /// The color used for marking. -> color
+  /// The color used for marking underlay/overlay and later annotations.
+  /// If set to `auto`, it defaults to the text fill color.
+  /// -> auto | color
-  color: black,
+  color: auto,
   /// An optional function to create a custom underlay.
-  /// This function receives the marked content's width and height (including padding)
+  /// This function receives the marked content's width and height (including outset)
   /// and marking color, and should return content to be placed *under* the marked content.
   /// The signature is `underlay(width, height, color)`.
   /// -> none | function
   underlay: none,
   /// An optional function to create a custom overlay.
-  /// This function receives the marked content's width and height (including padding)
+  /// This function receives the marked content's width and height (including outset)
   /// and marking color, and should return content to be placed *over* the marked content.
   /// The signature is `overlay(width, height, color)`.
   /// -> none | function
   overlay: none,
-  /// The spacing between the marked content and the edge of the underlay/overlay.
+  /// How much to expand the marking box size without affecting the layout.
   /// This can be specified as a single `length` value, which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  padding: (:),
+  outset: (:),
 ) = {
   // Extract leading/trailing horizontal spaces from body. let (body, leading-h) = _remove-leading-h(body)